Simulation of the magnetic Ginzburg-Landau equation via vortex tracking

 {\emph{Funding information}: DFG -- Project-ID 442047500 -- SFB 1481.\ \item Compute the Fourier coefficients $(\widehat{g}_{a}(k))_{-m\leq k \leq m}$ of the Dirichlet boundary condition in \eqref{eq:Feq} up to order $m$, for instance using a Fast Fourier Transform (FFT). \item Compute the (approximate) solution $F_m$ to \eqref{eq:Feq} by expanding $\mathbb{Q}_mg_a$ inside the disc:

 which is a solution of \eqref{eq:Feq_a} satisfying~\eqref{eq:Feq_b} approximately. \end{enumerate}

 We are now capable of simulating some trajectories.
 In the limiting ODE \eqref{eq:ODE1}, we fix $\alpha_0 = 0$, $\beta_0 = 1$ so that we are in the case of the Schrödinger flow.
-This ODE is solved with a 4th-order Runge--Kutta method (RK4, see {\emph{e.g.}} \cite[Chapter II]{HWN93}) with time step $\delta t=10^{-3}$ up to some time $T=1.0$.
+This ODE is solved with a 4th-order Runge--Kutta method (RK4, see {\emph{e.g.}} \cite[Chapter II]{HWN93}) with time step $\delta t=10^{-3}$ up to some time $T$.
 The gradient of the renormalized energy is computed with the simplified formulation~\eqref{eq:simplified gradient 1}, where $F$ solves \eqref{eq:Feq_a}-\eqref{eq:Feq_b} and is approximated with $m=64$ Fourier modes on the boundary $\partial\Omega$.
 We consider 4 different initial conditions, each of them being used twice with $h_{\rm ex}=3$ and $h_{\rm ex} = -2$.
 Note that all the trajectories were obtained in a few seconds on a personal laptop: a significant improvement when compared to the computational cost of the complete PDE \eqref{eq:GPE_mag} for small $\epsilon$.

 Such trajectories can already be analyzed from a physics perspective: in the case of vortices with positive degree, adding a positive magnetic field $h_{\rm ex} > 0$ brings an additional counterclockwise rotation speed to the vortices (as can be seen from Case 1 without magnetic field and Case 1 with $h_{\rm ex} = 3$ where the vortices span a shorter distance within the same time), while adding a negative magnetic field $h_{\rm ex} < 0$ brings an additional clockwise rotation speed (as can be seen from Case 2 without magnetic field and Case 2 with $h_{\rm ex} = -2$).
-In the next section, we present how to recover an approximate solution to the PDE from the trajectories obtained in the singular limit.

 In Figure~\ref{fig:num_cvg}, we illustrate the numerical convergence of the trajectories, both in time and in $m$, on the numerical scheme we used to generate the limiting trajectories for $h_{\rm ex} = 3$ and various initial conditions: we use $d = \{-1,+1\}$ and $a^0 = \{(-\ell,0), (\ell,0)\}$ with different values of $\ell$ to mimic vortices that are either far apart, close to each other or close to the boundary $\partial\Omega$.
 As expected, the observed convergence rates are compatible with a 4th order in time and spectral accuracy in $m$ independently of the inter-vortex distance.
 However, when the vortices are too close to each other, or too close to the boundary, the prefactors in the convergence rate increase, as proven in \cite{CKMS25} without magnetic field.